Frequently Asked Questions about Tracer Gas Testing by Dan Napier, CIH

 How exactly do you do tracer Gas testing?

 Well one thing you can measure is the airflow rates in an HVAC (Heating Ventilation and Air Conditioning) System.
-That is done by putting a constant concentration of SF6 into the ventilation system and measuring the SF6 level in the air stream at some distance downstream from where you started.
+That is done by putting a constant concentration of tracer gas into the ventilation system and measuring the tracer gas level in the air stream at some distance downstream from where you started.
 A downstream location sampling point at least 25 times the average duct diameter is the best place to start.
-But go back to all the other reasons to do tracer gas testing to see all the other possible reasons for testing, there is a method for each of the reasons to test your HVAC or exhaust system.

-Sulfur hexafluoride (SF6) is the most common gas used in tracer gas testing.
-It does sound very technical and possibly dangerous, but it is currently the best available.
-Here are several reasons why it is used.
+Sulfur hexafluoride (SF6) was the most common gas used in tracer gas testing.
+It does sound very technical and possibly dangerous, but it is now illegal to use in California.

 The gas is virtually odorless, with no odor threshold published by the ACGIH or other professional organizations.
 Therefore, its use in buildings does not needlessly alarm occupants.